billyyarosh/Bootstrap-Clean-Dashboard-Theme/README.md

 ---------------------
 There is a default theme which can be overridden with different styling.
 The theme has a demo in the repository under `clean-dashboard/demo`.
 To view the demo theme pull down the repo and start an http server in that directory.
 I like to use [SimpleHTTPServer](https://itunes.apple.com/us/app/simple-http-server/id441002840?mt=12)  app for Mac.

-For github users. **I will not be supporting this project**.
-It is open to fork if someone wants to improve it.
+**Project contributions must come from the community.
+The author is no longer actively working on this project..**.
+Fork if you want to improve and contribute.
+It will be appreciated.

 **[Click Here to View Demo][demo]**